tatwater/launch/README.md

 ### Git commit style

 When writing your commit messages, write them as though they start with "This will", for example:
- - ` $ git commit -m "Fix wrapping main navigation"`
+ - ` $ git commit -m "Fix wrapping in main navigation"`
  - ` $ git commit -m "Add calendar styles"`
  - ` $ git commit -m "Clean up superfluous styles"`